-Under the Telecommunications Business Act, prices charged to end-users by NTT East and NTT West for wired telephony and payphone services are subject to caps to be determined by the MIC.
+Under the Telecommunications Business Act, prices charged to end-users by NTT East and NTT West for wired telephony and payphone services are subject to caps determined by the MIC.
 These caps are intended to prevent these companies from abusing their near-monopoly over these fundamental services and to encourage them to improve efficiency.
-Prices to be charged by NTT East and NTT West for optical data services, and prices to be charged by KDDI, NTT DOCOMO and SoftBank for mobile services, must all be submitted to the MIC for review before implementation.
+In addition, prices to be charged by NTT East and NTT West for optical data services, and prices to be charged by KDDI, NTT DOCOMO and SoftBank for mobile services, must all be submitted to the MIC for review before implementation.
 If the MIC finds a pricing scheme inappropriate, either because it is anticompetitive or otherwise significantly unreasonable, the MIC may require the carrier to change its pricing scheme.
 Otherwise, prices charged to end-users and the other terms of service are not regulated.
 This may change, however, as the government has recently started applying pressure on the major telecommunications companies to reduce prices for mobile phone services.
+The MIC amended the Telecommunication Business Act in December 2021 to obligate KDDI, NTT DOCOMO, SoftBank, Wireless City Planning (WCP) and UQ Communications to report to the MIC details regarding the calculation method and underlying data used to determine mobile connection pricing and other terms and conditions.